Feature request #9094

 Also managing legend groups would be a headache, so it would be easier to just keep deleted layers and restore them to root or a new group.

-#56 Updated by Denis Rouzaud about 10 years ago
+#56 Updated by Denis Rouzaud over 10 years ago

 Just for the record, Martin is supposed to refactor the legend within the 2.3 dev cycle.